 spirals on both sides.
 Move back and forth freely on these eight spirals, but the maze is not solved until all ten spirals are incorporated into this uninterrupted movement.

 (Left, solution clue on a pictograph)

 To solve the maze, incorporate the outer spirals by merging them.
 Overlap the matching, connecting line segments by placing

 the bottom image onto the top image to create a bridge.
 With all ten spirals

 connected and the figure 8 created, the maze can be traversed via the bridge in an uninterrupted movement through all the spirals and thus is solved.

-Start at the center of Side 1 and trace the spiral around counterclockwise to the 4th level, cross the bridge to the outer spiral on Side 2 moving clockwise, cross the bridge again from that outer spiral to the outer spiral on Side 1 now moving counterclockwise, cross the bridge from the
+Start at the center of Side 1 and trace the spiral around counterclockwise to the 4th level as before, but this time the bridge directs the movement to the outer spiral on Side 2 as the movement changes to clockwise.
+Cross the bridge again from that outer spiral to the outer spiral on Side 1 now moving counterclockwise.
+Cross the bridge from the

 outer spiral on Side 1 into the 4th spiral on Side 2 moving clockwise and travel to the center.
 Then make the same journey

 in reverse, each time creating the pattern of a figure 8.